ruby-amqp/rubymarchhare.info/articles/guides.md

 This guide covers:

- * How to connect to RabbitMQ with Bunny 0.9+
+ * How to connect to RabbitMQ with March Hare
  * How to use connection URI to connect to RabbitMQ (also: in PaaS environments such as Heroku and CloudFoundry)
  * How to open a channel
  * How to close a channel